cyberark/conjur/README.md

   roles, privileges and metadata
 * **a REST web service** to:
   * enroll and revoke identities
-  * list roles and perform permission checks
+  * list and search roles and data
+  * perform permission checks
   * store and serve secrets
-  * receive and store audit records
 * **integrations** with other popular software in the cloud toolchain such as IaaS, configuration management, continuous integration (CI), container management and cloud orchestration